isomerpages/moe-unitysec/_the-unity-journey/Unity Open House/Open House FAQs.md

 <p>No, the school does not offer such subject combinations.
 To ensure that
 our students qualify for post-secondary admissions to JCs or Polytechnics, the school ensures that students have the necessary Science, Mathematics, Humanities, and Elective combinations.
-POA is not a key requirement even for Business and Finance courses at Polytechnics.</p>
+POA is not a key requirement for Business and Finance courses at Polytechnics.</p>
 <p><strong>3.
-What is the criteria for taking A-Math’ in Secondary 3?</strong>
+What is the criteria for taking Additional Mathematics in Secondary 3?</strong>
 </p>
-<p>To do Additional Mathematics at Upper Secondary level, a strong foundation
-in Mathematics at Lower Secondary is necessary.
-Students who are keen to take G3 Additional Mathematics should achieve an overall percentage of 60% and above in G3 Mathematics.
-Those who do not meet the above suggested criteria can consider taking G2 Additional Mathematics.
-Do note that for entry to Junior College, 5 G3 subjects are required.</p>
-<h3>CCA<br></h3>
+<p>A strong foundation in Lower Secondary Mathematics is important for taking
+Additional Mathematics at Upper Secondary.
+Students who are interested in Additional Mathematics but are still strengthening their foundation may consider G2 Additional Mathematics, which is less demanding.
+For students aiming for Junior College admission, please note that a minimum of five G3 subjects is required.
+For more information on post-secondary pathways, please refer to the chart below.</p>
+<p></p>
+<h3>CCA</h3>
 <p><strong>1.
 What are the CCAs that the school offers?</strong>
 </p>
 <p>• Clubs &amp; Societies